Nathan Smith (footballer, born 1996): Port Vale

+Tranmere Rovers

+On 23 May 2025, Smith signed a two-year contract – to begin on 1 July – with League Two club Tranmere Rovers.
+Manager Andy Crosby, who had coached him at Port Vale, said Smith was "a leader, a warrior, and a player whose availability makes him a consistent performer".
+Tranmere voted Smith as their player of the match on the opening day of the 2025–26 season, a 1–1 draw at Colchester United.

 Style of play

 Speaking in August 2016, Port Vale teammate Tom Pope described Smith as "brave as a lion" and a player who trained hard.
 Six months later, Port Vale coach Gary Brabin said Smith needed to work on his ball-playing abilities and to be more vocal, whilst praising his dependability, pace, strength and passion.
 Pope would later say that "he's a nightmare and will annoy you for 90 minutes".
+Despite these annoyances, he boasts an excellent disciplinary record, having picked up 28 yellow cards and one red during his first 370 appearances for Port Vale; this was an average of one yellow card every 13 matches.